OpenAudioMc/documentation/content/voicechat_moderation.md

 We provide a handful of utilities for server moderators, allowing them to check in with players, validate reports and completely ban players from voice chat.

 ## Inspect
-The inspect command (`/oa voide inspect {username}`) is used to manage players (online and offline).
+The inspect command (`/oa voice inspect {username}`) is used to manage players (online and offline).
 It shows a list of recent peers (other players they talked to), their current status (if they're connected) and provides a ban option (where you can kick them from their current call, and prohibit them from using voice-chat again)

 ![example gif](assets/Screen_Recording_2022-09-17_at_13.50.44.gif)